ABOUT

 This includes a detailed knowledge of furniture construction, design & quality, cost analysis, retail marketing strategies, customer service practices and much more.

-In addition to running a furniture manufacturing/retailing operation, Jeff has also published over 2500 furniture-related articles and reviews, viewed by more than 2 million readers over the past decade.
+Jeff has published over 2000 furniture-related articles and reviews, viewed by more than 2 million readers, over the past 20 years.

 The Insider’s Guide To Furniture was created to help its readers avoid expensive furniture shopping mistakes.